11 February 2022

 ️ Blog

-The products in your webshop have to be sold and in addition to hard sales there are still many more reasons to send for conversion.
-Last week we determined what conversion is exactly and why conversion is essential for the success of every webshop:
+The products in your webshop need to be sold, and besides hard sales, there are many other reasons to focus on conversion.
+Last week, we explained exactly what conversion is and why it's essential for the success of any webshop:

 Conversion can be defined in different ways, but it is usually described as converting website visitors into paying customers.
 Optimizing conversion means that the webshop is tinkered with in order to convince the potential customer of a purchase.